Gashaka

+There are the 10 wards in the Gashaka local government area which is named: Galumjina, Gangumi, Garbabi, Gashaka, Gayam, Jamtari, Mai-Idanu, Mayo Selbe, Serti A and Serti B.

 Climate/Geography

 Gashaka's climate is categorized as savanna (Aw), or tropical wet and dry.
 The district's annual temperature is 30.42 °C (86.76 °F), which is 0.96% greater than Nigeria's average.
-There are 147.74 rainy days (40.48% of the time) and about 100.97 millimeters (3.98 inches) of precipitation in Gashaka each year.
-Gashaka LGA is located in the tropical savannah zone and has a total area of 8,393 square kilometers.
+There are 147.74 rainy days (40.48% of the time) and about 100.97 millimetres (3.98 inches) of precipitation in Gashaka each year.
+Gashaka LGA is located in the tropical savannah zone and has a total area of 8,393 square kilometres or 3,241 square miles.
 The well-known Gashaka Gumti National Park is located in the LGA, which is next to the Mambilla Plateau.
 There are many mountains in the area, including the Gangirwal Mountains, which are part of the Gashaka Gumti Park.
-Gashaka Local Government Area (LGA) experiences an average temperature of 29 degrees Celsius and an average humidity of 38%.
+Gashaka Local Government Area (LGA) experiences an average temperature of 29 degrees Celsius or 84 degrees Fahrenheit and an average humidity of 38%.